SecRank/secrank-sourcecode/README.md

 ## Usage Instructions

-For users are using Apache Hadoop, use IntelliJ IDEA (or other Java IDE with Maven integration) to create a Maven project and replace the default `pom.xml` file by the `pom.xml` file in this repo, which contains all dependency configurations and package requirements.
-Please make sure you have installed Java, Scala, Apache Spark and Hadoop on your machine (this implement uses Java 1.8, Scala 2.11.8, Apache Spark 2.4.5 and Hadoop 2.7.2).
+For users who are using Apache Hadoop, use IntelliJ IDEA (or other Java IDE with Maven integration) to create a Maven project.
+Replace the default `pom.xml` file with the `pom.xml` file in this repo, which contains all dependency configurations and package requirements.
+Please ensure you have installed Java, Scala, Apache Spark, and Hadoop on your machine (this implementation uses Java 1.8, Scala 2.11.8, Apache Spark 2.4.5 and Hadoop 2.7.2).

 Next, put `TopFQDNDailyRelease.scala` in the path `$YOUR_PROJECT_PATH$/src/main/java/com/secrank/examples/`.
 Please modify `trends_path` and `access_path` in `TopFQDNDailyRelease.scala` to your own input traffic data paths on HDFS, and also accordingly modify the output paths.

-After adapting the code for ranking your traffic data, package your maven project to .jar file (you can also package the project directly using IntelliJ):
+After adapting the code for ranking your traffic data, package your maven project to a .jar file (you can also package the project directly using IntelliJ):
 ```
 mvn clean package -Dmaven.test.skip=true
 ```
 <p>Upload the package (e.g., toplist.jar) to your Spark client machine, and run `submit.sh` to submit the Spark application to YARN clusters.
 Remember to modify configuration parmeters in `submit.sh` (You can also follow the instructions in the [official documentation](https://spark.apache.org/docs/latest/submitting-applications.html)).</p>

-  - Modify the path in the first line to your path that installs the spark-submit script;
+  - Modify the path in the first line to the path that installs the spark-submit script on your machine;
   - `--master`: The master URL for the cluster (e.g. yarn or spark://23.195.26.187:7077);
   - `--deploy-mode`: Whether to deploy your driver on the worker nodes (cluster) or locally as an external client (client) (default: client);
   - `--class`: The entry point for your application (e.g. com.secrank.examples.TopFQDNDailyRelease).
   - `--queue`: Set up queue name if you are using YARN.

 According to your data amount, modify `--driver-cores`, `--driver-memory`, `--num-executors`, `--executor-cores` and `--executor-memory` to your custom resource allocation to execute the job.
-We use 300 executors each configured with 2 cores and 4 GB of memory.
+For example, we use 300 executors each configured with 2 cores and 4 GB of memory for our daily top 1M list computing (check the details in our paper).

 ```
 sh submit.sh